 This Labor Day weekend is the perfect opportunity to take a respite from work and bring your family and friends to the ‘Burgh for a little R&R. Pack a chair to sit under the stars for a free outdoor concert or bring a blanket to stretch out in one of our parks.
 Come on over.
 No labor involved!

-Enjoy mouthwatering ribs and BBQ from award-winning food vendors, free concerts by local and national recording artists, games and rides for the kids and more.
-Admission for the Rib Fest is free all weekend long.
+Enjoy mouthwatering ribs and BBQ from award-winning food vendors, free concerts by The Clarks, The CommonHeart and Billy Price, a new show from Squonk Opera, a Pitt game vs. the Wofford Terriers, games and rides for the kids and more.

 Pittsburgh's Soul Food Fest honors the rich history of culinary, butchery and Black food businesses in Pittsburgh since 1795.
 The festival will take place in downtown Pittsburgh inside Market Square and extending to Third and Fourth Avenue.
 Enjoy delicious food from a variety of vendors across Western Pennsylvania along with: